Trivial Pursuit? - Jobs In The Age Of AI

 Research reveals a dramatic reversal in work patterns: by 2002, the highest-paid 20% of workers were twice as likely to work long hours as the lowest-paid 20%, driven by increased "marginal incentives" for extra hours worked beyond the standard 40-hour week.

-Now, as a current day thought experiment, let's imagine everyone is economically secure, socially content, adequately credentialed and has an abundance of time.
+Now, as a current-day thought experiment, imagine everyone is economically secure, socially content, adequately credentialed and has an abundance of time.
 Let's even add Universal Basic Income in the mix.
-Do humans stop working?
-Do writers, actors, engineers, bakers, photographers, thinkers, entertainers all call it quits?
-No, the very notion is absurd.

 We work because we possess creative energy which requires expression, and curiosity that demands action; the power to imagine and the desire to pursue that vision’s fulfillment.

 Creative Energy is the fundamental substrate other levels serve to channel and direct.
 Systems are energy-organizing structures which channel energy as a conduit to create value.
+Across industries, premiums are commanded by the most creative - those who have a way - whether they are lawyers, chefs, consultants, doctors, tennis players, musicians or anything else.
+The demand is endless, and the domain - creativity - is uniquely human.

 Facilitation i.e. low creative energy work - organizing existing information, following established processes, coordinating routine tasks - maps well onto what current AI systems do effectively.
 These are scoped areas where the intelligence required is more about pattern recognition, repetition, rule-following, and optimization within defined parameters.